matemagyari/reference-ddd-blackjack/README.txt

 Transactional consistency requirements: See them in Game class Eventual consistency requirements:
 1. Leaderboard's values must correspond to the aggregated results of the individual Game results

+Package structure
+util - general functionality not belonging to any layer in particular